qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Working with GRASS vector data is described in Section :ref:`sec_grass`.

-This section describes how to work with several common formats: ESRI Shapefiles, PostGIS layers, SpatiaLite layers, OpenStreetMap vectors etc. Many of the features available in |qg| work the same, regardless of the vector data source.
+This section describes how to work with several common formats: ESRI Shapefiles, PostGIS layers, SpatiaLite layers, OpenStreetMap vectors, Comma Separated data (CSV) etc. Many of the features available in |qg| work the same, regardless of the vector data source.
 This is by design and includes the identify, select, labeling and attributes functions.

 .. index:: ESRI, Shapefile, OGR
 .. _vector_shapefiles: